 - Relevant coursework This program examines the diverse components of education that impact the English language learner.
 You will learn about methods and materials, assessment, advocacy, linguistics, and culture to assist non-native English speakers in a more effective and meaningful way.

 - State-approved This certificate is approved by the Indiana Department of Education for adding the English Learners content area to your existing Indiana teaching license.
 The program is approved by the Ohio Department of Higher Education as leading to the Teaching English to Speakers of Other Languages (TESOL) K-12 endorsement.
-Graduates seeking professional licensure/certificate additions or endorsement or related employment benefit in states other than where ACE is approved may be able to as a graduate of an HLC or state approved program.
-State professional licensing requirements and licensing agency information may be found here.
+Please note this program is not approved for a Resident Educator License-4 Year license or any other standard teaching license in Ohio.

 What it costs